joannahard/Genome_Biology_2019/pipeline_simulation/README.md

 - all_sccaller

-# summary plotting script is not included in pipeline, they are included in folder scripts/R/ and were run manually.
+NB! summary plotting script is not included in pipeline, they are included in folder scripts/R/ and were run manually.